-The principal risk to the academy relates to changes to future national changes to funding for all schools, and ensuring that admission numbers remain high and on an upward trajectory.
+The principal risk to the academy relates to changes to future national changes to funding for all schools and ensuring that admission numbers remain high and on an upward trajectory.
 Governors are aware of the potential implications of reforms to schools funding.
 Central Government changes to the curriculum will also be a challenge to the school; however necessary steps are being taken in preparation for this.
 The school will continue to ensure during the next academic year that the necessary improvement is made in advance of the next Ofsted inspection.
+In addition, discussions with the ESFA and HM Treasury remain ongoing in relation to the schools outstanding disputed CIF loan.